lawrencecpaulson/lawrencecpaulson.github.io/_drafts/2022-05-18-Formalising-Incompleteness-I.md

 ### The inference system

-The internal calculus is defined by a Hilbert system.
-Our formulas have only disjunctions, negations and existential quantifiers, so the missing connectives such as conjunctions and universal quantifiers must be defined in the obvious way.
+HF, the internal calculus, is defined by a Hilbert system.
+HF formulas have only disjunctions, negations and existential quantifiers, so the missing connectives such as conjunctions and universal quantifiers must be defined as the obvious abbreviations.
 For Boolean logic, the proof system incorporates the following fairly arbitrary set of axiom schemes.
-Formally this is an inductive definition, although there is no recursion, simply because it is easy to write and work with.
+I defined it inductively for convenience, although there is no recursion.

 <pre class="source">
 <span class="keyword1 command">inductive_set</span> <span class="entity">boolean_axioms</span> <span class="main">::</span> <span class="quoted quoted"><span>"</span>fm set<span>"</span></span><span>